Homework

 KS3 Homework Timetable

-We use a two week homework timetable at KS3.
+We use a two-week homework timetable at KS3.
 English, Mathematics and Science will be set weekly, with History, Geography, MFL, Reading and IT being set fortnightly.
-The night below is the time we suggest students complete their homework, this timeable acts as a way to manage their time effectively.
-Teachers will post homework to google classroom and clearly state when it is due.
+The night below is the time we suggest students complete their homework.
+This timetable acts as a way to manage their time effectively.
+Teachers will post homework to Google classroom and clearly state when it is due, with a minimum of one week to complete.

 Week | Monday | Tuesday | Wednesday | Thursday | Friday |